sp-team-lutsk/cyber_security_web_portal/README.md

 ### Step 1

 - **Option 1**
-    - 👯 Clone this repo to your local machine using `https://github.com/sp-team-lutsk/cyber_security_web_portal.git
+    - 👯 Clone this repo to your local machine using `git clone https://github.com/sp-team-lutsk/cyber_security_web_portal.git`

 - **Option 2**
     - Create your own branch using `git checkout -b name_of_your_branch`